 We’re shorter and more affordable than other culinary schools.
-We have more flexibility our curriculum than other schools.
-We can cater to entrepreneurs and the resort market by providing accelerated training, and high-level techniques.
+We have more flexibility in our curriculum than other schools.
+We can cater to entrepreneurs and the resort market by providing accelerated training and high-level techniques.

 It’s the opposite of two years of food-service training to work at the Cheesecake Factory.
 This is accelerated fine dining training to work at a ski area.

-For those planning on attending one of the upcoming programs at the Park City Culinary Institute, what can they expect the experience to be like?
+What can those planning on attending one of the upcoming programs at the Park City Culinary Institute expect the experience to be like?

 The experience is tangibly different than other culinary schools.
-Intimate classes with experienced chefs, premium ingredients that come from local artisans and ranches, high-quality All Clad and Wusthof Ikon knives on a Wolf range on the slopes of Deer Valley.
+Intimate classes with experienced chefs, premium ingredients from local artisans and ranches, and high-quality All Clad and Wusthof Ikon knives on a Wolf range on the slopes of Deer Valley.

-Classes surrounded by ski and mountain biking trails, within minutes of golf, paddle boarding, zip lines and hot air balloon rides.
+Classes are surrounded by ski and mountain biking trails within minutes of golf, paddle boarding, zip lines, and hot air balloon rides.